RakhithJK/spyder-ide-spyder-wiki/GSoC-2015-Application-Template.md

 * Create an account at GitHub and fork Spyder (https://github.com/spyder-ide/spyder).

 * Find something in the Spyder repo that doesn't work or needs improvement and send us a git patch fixing it.
-If you need inspiration, feel free to fix any issue from our `easy to fix issues list
+If you need inspiration, feel free to fix any issue from our [easy to fix issues list](https://github.com/spyder-ide/spyder/issues?q=is%3Aopen+is%3Aissue+label%3AEasy).
-  <http://code.google.com/p/sympy/issues/list?q=label:EasyToFix>`.
 Aside from the issues, search for ``FIXME`` or ``TODO`` in the code.
 You can grep from the command line with ``git grep "TODO"``.
 You could also play with Spyder and find something that needs fixing or that could be implemented, and do it.

 * Your patch must be code-related, not documentation.
 If your project will use a language other than Python (e.g., JavaScript), you should submit patches that use that language as well, so that we know that you know you are proficient in that language. **However, for the patch requirement to be fulfilled, you must have at least one patch in Spyder itself.**